ziapeltagames/lavender-hack/RULES.md

 ## Discord

 Discord represents party cohesion.
 If the group is happy, well rested, and ready to go, the discord die is not present.
 It is raised during stressful situations and can impact various moves negatively, particularly trade and other social situations.
-It is special in that when it is rolled, it is **not lowered** unless specifically indicated.
+It is special in that when it is rolled, it is **not lowered on a 1-3** unless specifically indicated.

 # Characters